How to Water Your Yard

 What Type of Sprinklers Should You Use?

-There are various types of sprinklers out there, they are designed to achieve certain results in different parts of your lawn.
+Proper lawn irrigation can be taken care of through various types of sprinklers out there, they are designed to achieve certain results in different parts of your lawn.

 • Rotary Sprinklers– these are the most commonly used sprinklers on golf courses and athletic fields.
 Rotary sprinklers spin and water in a circular pattern.
 Great for small yards, slopes, or hills.

-• Oscillating Sprinklers– these are the best type of sprinkler for small-to-medium sized lawns.
+• Oscillating Sprinklers– these are the best type of sprinkler for small-to-medium-sized lawns.
 This traditional sprinkler waters in a rectangular pattern and can cover large areas of the lawn.

 • In-Ground Sprinklers– this is an expensive option but will give you the piece of mind of never having to worry about when and how often to water your lawn.
 Great for scheduling proper irrigation for your lawn.